Add VPN Profiles

 1. Navigate to Connect > End User Connectivity > Virtual Private Network.

-2. For VPN Profiles, click Add.
+2. For VPN Profiles, click + VPN Profile.

-3. Optionally, enter a Display name for this profile.
+4. Enter an optional Display name for this profile.
 This is a customizable and flexible label that is displayed to end-users of the Cisco Secure Client for ease-of-selection when choosing the appropriate profile.

-4. Enter the Default Domain.
+5. Enter the Default Domain.

-6. Under Profile Settings, review the following settings and choose the options appropriate for this profile:
+8. Under Profile Settings, review the following settings and choose the options appropriate for this profile:

 • Check Include machine tunnel for this profile to allow a client device to connect to Secure Access before a user initiates a login.
-Click + Add Machine Tunnel to configure a machine tunnel if one does not exist for this profile; see Manage Machine Tunnels for information.
+Click + Add Machine Tunnel to configure a machine tunnel if one does not exist for this profile; see Manage Machine Tunnels for more information.

 • Check Include regional FQDN to add a region-specific FQDN to the hostname, which provides flexibility to clients when connecting to their VPN headend.

-7. Under Protocol, select the protocol(s) that this VPN profile will use:
+10. Under Protocol, select the protocol(s) that this VPN profile will use:

 • TLS/DTLS